smartassistance33-ai/smartchat-assistance/replit.md

 - Created .gitignore for Node.js project
 - Set up Server workflow with nodemon for development
 - Configured autoscale deployment with node index.js
+- **Updated Supabase connection to use SUPABASE_ANON_KEY** (correct key for client-side access)
+- **Added /test-db endpoint** to test Supabase connection and fetch data from "tools" table
+- Updated UI with "Test Database" link for easy database testing

 ## Project Structure
 ```